Top 10 Bobby Vinton Songs

 Bobby Vinton Songs

-Before becoming America’s infamous “Polish Prince,” Bobby Vinton, the teen idol got an early start in music when his parents encouraged their son to pursue his interest in music.
-By the age of sixteen years old, Bobby first put together his own band which consisted of members from the Pittsburgh, Pennsylvania area.
+Before becoming America’s infamous “Polish Prince,” Bobby Vinton, the teen idol, got an early start in music when his parents encouraged him to pursue his interest.
+By the age of sixteen, Bobby formed his own band, which consisted of members from the Pittsburgh, Pennsylvania, area.
 Vinton was born and raised in Canonsburg, a community just a short distance from the city.
-While playing in different venues in the Pittsburgh area, Vinton used the money he raised to enroll himself into a Catholic university in Pittsburgh.
-While there, he took up music composition where he learned how to operate a wide variety of musical instruments.
-Whenever performing in the university’s band, which is the same as his father’s, the confusion of two Stanley Vinton names performing resulted in the younger of the Vinton’s adopting his middle name, Robert, as his first.
+While playing in different venues in the Pittsburgh area, Vinton used the money he raised to enroll himself in a Catholic university in Pittsburgh.
+While there, he took up composing, during which he learned to operate a wide variety of musical instruments.
+Whenever performing in the university band, which is the same as his father’s, the confusion over the two Stanley Vinton names led the younger Vinton to adopt his middle name, Robert, as his first.
 This is where the official beginning of Bobby Vinton begins.

 Bobby Vinton Discography

-In 1958, at the age of twenty-three years old, Bobby Vinton started up his own record label company where he would record and produce his first commercial release of music.
+In 1958, at the age of twenty-three, Bobby Vinton started his own record label, where he recorded and produced his first commercial release.
 The two songs featured on the record were “Twilight Time” and “Hallelujah.”
 Neither song realized any chart success.
-In 1959, as Bobby Vinton and his Orchestra, he recorded with two other record labels, both out of Philadelphia.
+In 1959, Bobby Vinton and his Orchestra recorded for two other record labels, both based in Philadelphia.
 Through the label, Alpine is where Vinton would have his name and music start appearing on the US Billboard publications.

 In 1960, Bobby Vinton signed with Epic Records.
-After appearing on the TV Talent Scouts show, hosted by Guy Lombardo, the roadmap for Vinton to become an American teen idol that swooned the female audience over shifted into high gear.
-In addition to his music career spanning an impressive run from 1959 until 2015, Vinton also appeared in a number of big and small screen productions as an actor.
-His role in the 1964 classic, “Surf Party,” is where his name would be clustered with the rest of the original teen heartthrobs such as Paul Anka, Bobby Sherman, and Warren Beatty.
+After appearing on the TV Talent Scouts show, hosted by Guy Lombardo, the roadmap for Vinton to become an American teen idol who swooned the female audience over shifted into high gear.
+In addition to his music career spanning an impressive run from 1959 to 2015, Vinton also appeared in several big- and small-screen productions as an actor.
+His role in the 1964 classic, “Surf Party,” is where his name would be clustered with the rest of the original teen heartthrobs, such as Paul Anka, Bobby Sherman, and Warren Beatty.

 In 2015, after contending with a serious medical condition, shingles, Bobby Vinton officially retired from touring and recording music.
-Bobby Vinton’s career has a total of thirty-eight studio albums, sixty-seven compilation albums, a live album, and two video albums.
-A total of eighty-eight single are also credited to Bobby Vinton with four of them having reached the very top spot on the US Billboard Hot 100.
+Bobby Vinton’s career includes 38 studio albums, 67 compilation albums, a live album, and 2 video albums.
+A total of eighty-eight singles are also credited to Bobby Vinton, with four of them having reached the very top spot on the US Billboard Hot 100.

 Top 10 Bobby Vinton Songs

-On the US Billboard Hot 100, “Coming Home Soldier” peaked at number eleven while on the US Cash Box at number eight.
-The single was released in 1966, which revolved around a soldier returning home after spending time overseas while performing his tour of duty.
-The song remained on the music charts for approximately three months and its timing was during the height of the Vietnam War, one which saw a divided American nation clashing their differences of opinion regarding its role in the overseas conflict.
+On the US Billboard Hot 100, “Coming Home Soldier” peaked at number eleven, while on the US Cash Box, it peaked at number eight.
+The single was released in 1966 and revolved around a soldier returning home after serving overseas during his tour of duty.
+The song remained on the music charts for approximately three months, and its timing coincided with the height of the Vietnam War.
+This conflict divided the American nation over its role in the overseas conflict.

-The song, “My Heart Belongs to Only You,” was first released twice in 1952 by two different artists, namely Bette McLaurin and June Christy.
-However, it was Bobby Vinton’s 1964 version that would give this song the best charting success overall as it reached number nine on the US Billboard Hot 100 and number two on the US Billboard Adult Contemporary/Easy Listening charts.
+The song “My Heart Belongs to Only You” was first released twice in 1952 by two different artists, Bette McLaurin and June Christy.
+However, it was Bobby Vinton’s 1964 version that gave this song its most tremendous chart success, reaching number nine on the US Billboard Hot 100 and number two on the US Billboard Adult Contemporary/Easy Listening charts.
 On the US Cash Box chart, it peaked at number eight.

 For The Paris Sisters, their 1961 version of the single, “I Love How You Love Me,” was a top ten hit for them.
-Bobby Vinton’s 1968 cover version was also a top ten hit for him as it reached number nine on the US Billboard Hot 100, number four on the US Billboard Adult Contemporary/Easy Listening chart, and at number eight on the US Cash Box chart.
+Bobby Vinton’s 1968 cover version was also a top ten hit for him, reaching number nine on the US Billboard Hot 100, number four on the US Billboard Adult Contemporary/Easy Listening chart, and number eight on the US Cash Box chart.

-The song, “Please Love Me Forever,” was originally recorded and released by Tommy Edwards in 1958.
-In 1960, it was covered by Cally Jean and the Roommates before Bobby Vinton would release his version in 1967.
-On Canada’s RPM 100, the song topped its chart at number one.
-On a worldwide scale, the song was a hit for Vinton as it appeared as high as number four in the Philippines and number eight in Venezuela.
+The song, “Please Love Me Forever,” was initially recorded and released by Tommy Edwards in 1958.
+In 1960, it was covered by Cally Jean and the Roommates, and in 1967, Bobby Vinton released his version.
+On Canada’s RPM 100, the song reached number one.
+On a worldwide scale, the song was a hit for Vinton, reaching as high as number four in the Philippines and number eight in Venezuela.
 On the US Billboard Hot 100, the song peaked at number six.
 On the US Cash Box chart, it peaked at number nine.

-“Blue on Blue” was released in 1963 by Bobby Vinton and it reached number three on the US Billboard Hot 100 and on the US Cash Box chart.
+“Blue on Blue” was released in 1963 by Bobby Vinton and reached number three on the US Billboard Hot 100 and the US Cash Box chart.
 The US Billboard Adult Contemporary/Easy Listening chart peaked the song at number two.
-This song was also a major hit among the global nations as well.
+This song was also a major hit worldwide.
 It even peaked at number one on Israel’s Kol Yisrael chart.
-The album, “Blue on Blue,” came about after an inspired Bobby Vinton recorded this song and realized it became a worldwide hit.
+The album “Blue on Blue” came about after Bobby Vinton, inspired, recorded the song and realized it had become a worldwide hit.

-On the US Cash Box in 1974, “My Melody of Love” topped its chart as a single while on the US Billboard Adult Contemporary/Easy Listening it placed second and on the US Billboard Hot 100 in third.
-The song is Vinton’s adaptation of Herman Mayer’s composition of “Herzen Haben Keine Fenster,” which is a German version of its folk music.
+On the US Cash Box in 1974, “My Melody of Love” topped its chart as a single, while on the US Billboard Adult Contemporary/Easy Listening it placed second, and on the US Billboard Hot 100 it placed third.
+The song is Vinton’s adaptation of Herman Mayer’s composition of “Herzen Haben Keine Fenster,” a German folk song.
 In English, Herzen Haben Keine Fenster means hearts have no windows.
-During the 1975 to 1978 time frame when The Bobby Vinton Show was aired on Canadian television, My Melody of Love was the show’s opening theme.
+During the 1975 to 1978 time frame, when The Bobby Vinton Show was aired on Canadian television, My Melody of Love was the show’s opening theme.

 1963 single, “There!
-I’ve Said It Again,” became the third occasion Bobby Vinton would realize a number one hit with the US Billboard Hot 100.
-It also reached number one on the US Billboard Adult Contemporary/Easy Listening chart and the US Cash Box chart.
+I’ve Said It Again,” became the third occasion Bobby Vinton would realize a number one hit on the US Billboard Hot 100.
+It also reached number one on the US Billboard Adult Contemporary/Easy Listening and Cash Box charts.
 Originally written, performed, and popularized in 1945 by Vaughn Monroe, this song was recorded and released twice by Vinton.
-The first, which was in 1963, is the single that was played on the radio stations.
-The second, which was in 1964, was recorded as a lengthier track for its own album.
+The first, in 1963, was the single played on radio stations.
+The second, in 1964, was recorded as a longer track for its own album.

-Released as a non-album track, “Roses are Red (My Love)” was the song that would officially put Bobby Vinton’s name on the map of music charts, not just locally, but worldwide.
-Vinton admitted while with Epic Records, he found the song sitting with the label’s rejection pile and since took it upon himself to record it with his orchestral band as an R&B single.
+Released as a non-album track, “Roses are Red (My Love)” was the song that officially put Bobby Vinton’s name on the music charts, not just locally but worldwide.
+Vinton admitted that while with Epic Records, he found the song sitting with the label’s rejection pile and since then took it upon himself to record it with his orchestral band as an R&B single.
 It became a worldwide hit when it was released in 1962.
-On the music charts, it peaked at number one on the US Billboard Hot 100, US Billboard Adult Contemporary/Easy Listening, US Cash Box, and among the nations of Australia, Canada, New Zealand, Norway, and South Africa.
+On the music charts, it peaked at number one on the US Billboard Hot 100, US Billboard Adult Contemporary/Easy Listening, US Cash Box, and in Australia, Canada, New Zealand, Norway, and South Africa.

 The most recognized song from Bobby Vinton’s discography is “Blue Velvet.”
-When it was released in 1963 by him, it topped the music charts of the US Billboard Hot 100, US Billboard Adult Contemporary/Easy Listening chart, and the US Cash Box.
-Vinton covered the originally written and composed song from 1950 song differently than Tony Bennett, who sang it in 1951.
+When it was released in 1963, it topped the US Billboard Hot 100, the US Billboard Adult Contemporary/Easy Listening chart, and the US Cash Box charts.
+Vinton covered the song initially and composed it differently from the 1950 version, which Tony Bennett sang in 1951.
 Like Vinton, Blue Velvet was also a number one hit for Tony Bennett.

 Feature Photo: CBS Television, Public domain, via Wikimedia Commons